View of West State Road from the top of the water tower.

 WinterTaxes are mailed December 1st and are typically due February 14th

-City Commission Meetings are always held the third Monday of each month at 7:00 pm at the City Office, located at 280 S Maple St (between Swinehart's Home Furnishings and Rent Smart.)
+City Commission Meetings are always held the third Monday of each month at 7:00 pm at the City Office, located at 280 S Maple St. Any changes to the regular schedule would be posted on the front door at City Hall and on our home page.

 Grant City Services & Helpful Information